Deck & Stack Builder

 Note

 A deck or stack must be uniform in shape — every card in a deck shares the same card mask, and every token in a stack shares the same shape.
 This keeps piles shuffling, flipping, and stacking cleanly on the table.
 The picker only offers matching pieces, and an import won't drop a mismatched-shape component into an existing group.
+If you add several at once to an empty group, the first one sets the shape and the Builder tells you how many of the rest it skipped.

 Using Them in the Playtest Room